 Squirrels avoid the odor of blood meal, too.
-It is a dry powder extracted from slaughterhouse waste and sometimes is used as an organic fertilizer; it is available at plant nurseries and garden supply centers.
+It's a dry powder extracted from slaughterhouse waste and sometimes is used as an organic fertilizer.
+It's available at plant nurseries and garden supply centers.
 Spread blood meal on the soil around your tomato plants, using fewer than 4 ounces of blood meal per 1 square yard.
-Blood meal contains high levels of ammonia and nitrogen; so do not apply more than that amount.
+Blood meal contains high levels of ammonia and nitrogen, so don't apply more than that amount.

 Use Water and Motion

-Another option is to install pinwheels, compact disks or aluminum pie tins in your garden.
+Another option is to install distractions in your garden.
+Pinwheels are an easy option that can scare away squirrels.
+You can also hang old CDs or aluminum pie tins from fishing line in your garden.
 They will move and flash whenever the wind blows.
 These items work for a while, and then squirrels get used to them and go for the garden's tomatoes.